klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 We will mainly (with a few exceptions) follow the guidelines described in the rubocop [Ruby Style Guide] `https://github.com/rubocop-hq/ruby-style-guide`, or, in a more readable [version]`https://rubystyle.guide/`

+### Naming
-* Naming: snake_case for method/function names: e.g. `sort_cells` instead of `sortCells` and
+    * snake_case for variable, method, and function names: e.g. `sort_cells` instead of `sortCells`
+    * CamelCase for class and module names `module StripwellMethods`

+### Spacing
     * Indentation: use spaces (not tabs).
 Two spaces per tab.
     * One empty line between methods
     * Line Length: Keep under 80 characters in a line.
         - This issue shows up quite a bit for show blocks, where it is natural to make long strings for instructions.
         - It is possible to write a string across multiple lines using a backslash to break up lines:
 ```
-check 'Put on new gloves and bring a new tip box (green: 10 - 100 µL), a pipettor (10 - 100 µL),'\
+check 'Put on new gloves and bring a new tip box (green: 10 - 100 µL), a pipettor (10 - 100 µL),' \
-       'and an Eppendorf tube rack to the M80 area.'
+      ' and an Eppendorf tube rack to the M80 area.'
 ```

 ## Headings